gao-hongnan/gaohn-yolov1-pytorch/docs/yolov1.md

 ### Loss for a Single Grid Cell in a Single Image

-The simplication in the previous sections is to allow us to better appreciate what each equation in the loss function mean.
+The simplications in the previous sections allow us to better appreciate what each equation in the loss function mean.

 We will also make some very rigid assumptions: